Alstom: 2025 agreement with Virgin Trains

-Transport
+Products

 Alstom Transport develops and markets a complete range of systems, equipment, and service in the railway industry.
 The division had annual sales of €5.5 billion in 2013.
 It is one of the world's largest manufacturers of high-speed trains, tramways and metros, electrical and diesel trains, information systems, traction systems, power supply systems, and track work.
 The company also operates in the rail infrastructure market, designing, producing, and installing infrastructure for the rail network.
 These include information solutions, electrification, communication systems, track laying, station utilities, as well as workshops and depots.
 Maintenance, rebuilding, and renovation services are also provided by the company.
 Alstom Transport operates in 70 countries and employs 26,000 people.

 Notable products includes series production of the TGV high-speed trains with over 650 trainsets sold over 25 years, as well as the London Underground 1995 Stock, London Underground 1996 Stock, British Rail Class 390 and AGV.

 Since a merger with General Railway Signal in 1998, Alstom has been manufacturing railway signaling equipment at a former GRS factory located in a suburb near Rochester, New York.
 After the merger with GE signaling the manufacturing was transferred to Missouri, and GRS factory kept engineering the GRS legacy products.

 Since 2002, Alstom has manufactured the Pendolino tilting train, following the acquisition of Fiat Ferroviaria.

 The company also produces Citadis trams; in 2007, over 1,100 Citadis trams were in use by 28 cities including Dublin, Algiers, Barcelona, Melbourne, Rotterdam and Paris.

 Between 2007 and 2010, the company produced 1,002 R160A New York City subway cars at its manufacturing plant in Hornell, New York, while the body shells were built at their Lapa plant, in São Paulo, Brazil.
 In 2013, Alstom was awarded the contract to supply 168 coaches to Chennai Metro at a cost of ₹1470 crore.
 The company also owns the tender for supplying coaches to Kochi Metro.

 In September 2015, it was announced in Hornell, New York, by Senator Charles Schumer (D-NY) that Amtrak will be awarding Alstom a contract for $2.45 billion for the next-generation high-speed train sets for the Northeast Corridor.
 This would result in the creation of 750 jobs across upstate New York with 400 direct manufacturing jobs at Alstom.
 The new trainsets will be able to reach speeds up to 186 mph (300 km/h) and feature active tilting technology.
 The 28 new train sets were scheduled to enter service by 2023, but only 14 of the 28 have been built as of Spring 2025.
 The first five trainsets entered service on August 28, 2025.

 Next-generation high-speed trains under development by Alstom are the Avelia family: ETR 675, Avelia Horizon and Avelia Liberty.

-Ottawa LRT cars Alstom Citadis Spirit are manufactured in Hornell, but assembly completed in Ottawa, Ontario, and Brampton, Ontario.